hellotaoworld/valuation_engine/README.md

 - Python for ETL processes and data analytics
 - Cloud MYSQL database for data storage and management

+## Getting Start
+- To get started with this project, clone the repository and install the required python libraries: dotenv, mysql, pandas, zipfile
+- You would need .env file with proper MySQL database connection
+- The key file is <b>run_engine.py</b>

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.